The Insight Source Blog

 Watch: Hours of Service ELD Solution

-FMCSA estimates new ELD cost at around $1,000, but thankfully many vendors have dropped significantly since that study.
+FMCSA estimates new ELD prices at around $1,000, but thankfully many vendors have dropped significantly since that study.
 (GPS Insight startup costs are around half that.)
-Some vendors have options to pay all upfront, finance over time, or rent devices.
+Some vendors have options to pay all upfront, finance over time, or rent the ELD devices.

 - Hardware: You can choose vehicle-installed ELDs provided by your vendor or Bring Your Own Devices (BYOD) as a hardware option to track Hours of Service (HOS).
 There are pros and cons to either option.
 Most importantly, you must ensure whichever option you choose will make your fleet compliant with the regulations.